yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_add_a_master_image.rst

 The response is a GUID string that represents the ``imageId``.
 You will need this ``imageId`` to query the status of the image.

-Powershell Example
+PowerShell Example
 ==================

-This example illustrates how to add a new master image to a customer's account using Powershell.
+This example illustrates how to add a new master image to a customer's account using PowerShell.

 .. code-block:: powershell